cartwatson/cartwatson/README.md

 # About Me
 - I'm currently working on my portfolio website, take a look at the work in progress [here](https://www.cartwatson.com) or look at the source code [here](https://github.com/cartwatson/cartwatson.github.io)
 - I will graduate in December 2023 with a BS in Computer Science from [Utah State University](https://www.usu.edu/)
-- I work on AR/MR at the [Space Dynamics Lab](https://www.sdl.usu.edu/) as a Mixed Reality Software Engineering Student
+- I work on AR/MR at the [Space Dynamics Lab](https://www.sdl.usu.edu/) as a Mixed Reality Software Engineering Assistant

 # Featured Projects
 [![Portfolio](https://github-readme-stats.vercel.app/api/pin/?username=cartwatson&repo=cartwatson.github.io)](https://github.com/cartwatson/cartwatson.github.io)